ckampfe/cork.g8/README.md

-The custom buildpack makes a minor tweak to the default Heroku slug compilation step, dropping unnecessary compilation artifacts to bring base slug size down from 240MB to < 140MB.
+The custom buildpack makes a minor tweak to the default Heroku slug compilation step, dropping unnecessary compilation artifacts to bring base slug size down from >300MB to 200MB for OpenJDK 8, and from ~240MB to <140MB for OpenJDK 7.

 To build and run the application locally for development, run: